PPPDUD/gouda-manager/README.md

 Once Gouda is installed, you can upgrade it to the latest version by running `gouda-upgrade gouda-manager/`.

 ### Uninstalling Gouda
 The Gouda package manager can be uninstalled by running `gouda-uninstall gouda-manager/`.
-If you want to remove all of your Gouda packages as well, use `gouda-uninstall */` instead.
+If you want to remove all of your Gouda packages as well, use `gouda-uninstall /opt/gouda-packages/* && rmdir /opt/gouda-packages` instead.